 Neil Harper was named the eighth head coach in Arkansas Swimming and Diving program history on May 4, 2016.

-A native of London, Harper enters his second year in Fayetteville, 25th year as a collegiate coach, after taking the Razorbacks to a 5-3 record in 2016-17.
-He holds a combined 186-53 (.778) record in his 18 years as a women’s head coach.
+A native of London, Harper enters his third year in Fayetteville and 26th year as a head coach, holding a combined 195-56 (.777) record in his 19 years as a women’s head coach.

 During his coaching career, Harper has worked with 168 student-athletes, both individual and relay swimmers, who have produced NCAA All-America honors.